brwallis/srlinux-sync/README.md

 # srlinux-sync
-This repository contains the needed components to synchronizes state paths between two or more SR Linux devices.
+This repository contains the needed components to synchronize state paths between two or more SR Linux devices.

 This can be used to synchronize certain state paths between an instance of SR Linux running in production, and a representative instance inside the Fabric Services System Digital Sandbox, or any other simulation tool for the purposes of CI, as one example use case.